-On each study plot the abundance of breeding birds, the vegetation structure and the deer browsing impact will be measured.
-The field work is being carried out by qualified field surveyors from the Royal Society for the Protection of Birds (RSPB) and the British Trust for Ornithology (BTO).
+On each study plot the abundance of breeding birds, the vegetation structure and the deer browsing impact was measured.
+The field work was carried out by qualified field surveyors from the Royal Society for the Protection of Birds (RSPB) and the British Trust for Ornithology (BTO).

 Funders and partners